How to remove Excel passwords (all 6 types)

 Rename file to zip

 4. Open the zip file, then navigate to the \xl\workbooks.xml file.
-The highlighted section below shows where the modify and workbook passwords are coded:
+The highlighted section below shows where the modify and workbook protection passwords are coded:

 Note: For this to work.
 We need to adjust the XML files, then insert them, back into the zip folder in the same location.
 Don’t unzip the folder completely, as the zipping and unzipping process can make the Excel file unusable.